 There is no single standard form of freight insurance a carrier can go out and buy and be fully protected.
 There are a few coverage types that you need to know about when looking for additional freight insurance.

 Land Cargo Insurance – is freight insurance for land shipments that are for domestic transport only within the boundaries of one country.

-Marine Cargo Insurance – primarily covers sea and air shipments, however there are some that will cover land transport as well.
-This insurance is not limited to one nation, which makes it a good option for international shipments.
+Marine Cargo Insurance – primarily covers sea and air shipments; however, there are some that will cover land transport as well.
+It does not limit this insurance to one nation, which makes it a good option for international shipments.

-Single Coverage – is a marine policy that insures one-time shipments.
+Single Coverage – is a marine policy that ensures one-time shipments.

 All-Risk Cargo Insurance – gives the broadest coverage for shipments and insures your shipment against external causes of damage.
 The exclusions in the coverage are: loss due to delay, rejection of goods by customs, improper packing, abandonment of cargo and loss due to the nature of the product.